 But when does Korea’s cherry blossom season actually begin?
 Well, it’s a little complicated…

-If spring decides to makes an early appearance in Korea, cherry blossoms might bless us with their beauty starting at the end of March.
+If spring decides to makes an early appearance in Korea, cherry blossoms in Korea might bless us with their beauty starting at the end of March.
 And they might stick around until the 3rd week of April.
 From bud to bloom to dramatic death, the whole season lasts a month at best.

 The best time to see cherry blossoms in Korea

 Cherry blossom forecasting is an inexact science at best.
 After all, nature doesn’t run on any real schedule and our weather patterns are seeing drastic changes.

-I’ve lived in Seoul for the last 10 years, and there hasn’t been a single one, where the first 10 days of April weren’t the peak of cherry blossom season in the capital.
+I’ve lived in Seoul for the last 13 years, and there hasn’t been a single one, where the first 10 days of April weren’t the peak of cherry blossom season in the capital.

-If you MUST stand under the cherry blossoms pictured above, and I recommend you do – book a tour to the Jinhae Cherry Blossom Festival.
+If you MUST stand under the cherry blossoms pictured above – book a tour to the Jinhae Cherry Blossom Festival.
 It’s my pick for the best place to see cherry blossoms in Korea at their absolute peak.

 If you prefer to customize your own itinerary, you can book a private sightseeing tour to the Jinhae Cherry Blossom Festival, for a group of 2- 10 people.